Estimated reading time: 8 minutes

 We sincerely hope and trust that you’ll never need to know how to help your fruit trees recover from fire.

-In 2018 we had a bushfire race through our orchard, so we want to share our experience.
+We’ve had our own (relatively minor) brush with bushfires, so we want to share our experience.

 Hopefully, it will help you know what to do if you ever find yourself in this situation.

 It was a traumatic experience to go through, but we were incredibly lucky.
 It gave us much more empathy for everyone who’s been through a bushfire and lost a house, livestock, or – so much worse – a loved one.

 We got away very lightly.